aelagrassa/simone/README.md

-Forked from the [CryptoNote](https://github.com/cryptonotefoundation/cryptonote) cryptocurrency protocol.
+*Forked from the [CryptoNote](https://github.com/cryptonotefoundation/cryptonote) cryptocurrency protocol.*
 <br>
 <br>
+#H1 What is Simone?
 Simone is a privacy based open source cryptocurrency.
 It is currently in early development and is planned to be used to tip small amounts of money privately and securely to strangers.
 <br>
 <br>